 The Excellence in Teaching Act conducts a program evaluation159 every even numbered year.
 The 2016 progress report reveals that, since program implementation in 2006, 646 AETP loan recipients (63% of all AETP loan recipients) have received their initial certification with an endorsement in a subject area identified as a shortage area in Nebraska.
 The report also indicated that Nebraska Department of Education has awarded 2,763 EETP loans to Nebraska teachers since the program's inception in 2009.
-Of those, 996 loans (36%) are pending as the recipients continue to work towards completion of the graduate program in which they are currently enrolled, and 491 loans (18%) have been forgiven as recipients have fulfilled the teaching obligation of the program.
-To date, 372 EETP loan recipients (34%) have completed a graduate program resulting in an advanced degree with an emphasis in a subject area that has been designated as a shortage area, allowing the recipient to become endorsed to teach in the applicable subject area.
+Of those, 996 loans (36%) are pending as the recipients continue to work towards completion of the graduate program in which they are currently enrolled, and 491 loans (18%) have been forgiven as recipients (34%) have completed a graduate program resulting in an advanced degree with an emphasis in a subject area that has been designated as a shortage area, allowing the recipient to become endorsed to teach in the applicable subject area.
 Title II-A state level funds may be used to support EETP activities.